 Tools, Processes & Systems

-Once the material is back at the shop, it’s finally time to start building, my favorite part.
-I previously sketched out the box mantel and floating shelves, creating a cut list with labeled part numbers and exact dimensions (see picture above) This drawing is an important part of my building process, as it allow me to focus on systems and quality while I’m building, instead of design and material take off.
+Once the material is back at the shop, it’s time to start building!
+We previously sketched out the box mantel and floating shelves, creating a cut list with labeled part numbers and exact dimensions.
+This drawing is an important part of the building process!

 For this build, the main tools being used are the table saw, miter saw, biscuit jointer, pocket hole jig and finally an orbital sander.
 Once we begin to build the box mantel and floating shelves, we have systems we follow to ensure accuracy, consistency, and efficiency.
 Carpenters develop their own systems over time, though there are some universal best practices when building in the shop.

 For starters, we always rip down all the stock of the same size, at the same time on the table saw.
 The same goes for cutting pieces to length on the miter saw.
 Use a stop block and cut all your pieces of the same length at the same time.
 Once the material is cut to size, lay out all of the biscuit slots and pocket screw holes using a tape measure, pencil and square.
 Again, mark all the face biscuits, then the end biscuits, then the pocket screws…